Topological dynamics for the endograph metric II: Extremely radical properties: Conclusions

 In this paper, we have examined the interaction between several dynamical properties of a discrete system $(X,f)$ and its extension $(\Fc(X),\fuz{f})$ on the space of normal fuzzy sets $\Fc(X)$ and with respect to the supremum, Skorokhod, sendograph and endograph metrics.
 In particular, we have dealt with the notions of {\em contractive}, {\em expansive}, {\em expanding} and {\em positively expansive} systems, as well as with the notions of {\em chain recurrence}, {\em chain transitivity}, {\em chain mixing} and the {\em shadowing property}.
 Throughout this paper we have solved open problems posed in \cite{JardonSan2021_FSS_expansive,JardonSanSan2020_FSS_some}, provided counterexamples to \cite[Theorem~5]{BartollMaPeRo2022_AXI_orbit}, and established new results concerning the previous chain-type notions and the shadowing property.

-We recall that this paper is a continuation of \cite{Lopez2025_arXiv_topological-I}, where, within the same fuzzy framework, we examined in depth several dynamical properties related to {\em transitivity}, {\em point-transitivity}, {\em recurrence}, and the notions of {\em Devaney chaos} and the {\em specification property}.
+We recall that this paper is a continuation of \cite{Lopez2026_IJFS_topological-I}, where, within the same fuzzy framework, we examined in depth several dynamical properties related to {\em transitivity}, {\em point-transitivity}, {\em recurrence}, and the notions of {\em Devaney chaos} and the {\em specification property}.
 Since our original motivation was to address all the dynamical properties considered in \cite{AlvarezLoPe2025_FSS_recurrence,BartollMaPeRo2022_AXI_orbit,JardonSan2021_FSS_expansive,JardonSan2021_IJFS_sensitivity,JardonSanSan2020_FSS_some,JardonSanSan2020_MAT_transitivity,MartinezPeRo2021_MAT_chaos} for the system $(\Fc(X),\fuz{f})$ with respect to the endograph metric~$d_{E}$, it only remains to investigate the notions of {\em Li-Yorke} and {\em distributional chaos} considered in \cite{MartinezPeRo2021_MAT_chaos}, and the notions of {\em sensitivity} studied in \cite{JardonSan2021_IJFS_sensitivity}.
-We will address these dynamical properties in a forthcoming work, in collaboration with other authors.
+We have recently addressed these dynamical properties in \cite{AlvarezLo2026_IS_Li-Yorke}, in collaboration with other authors.

 We would like to stress that our study focuses on the space $\Fc(X)$ of normal fuzzy sets, rather than on other commonly used fuzzy frameworks, since this is precisely the setting adopted in our main references \cite{AlvarezLoPe2025_FSS_recurrence,BartollMaPeRo2022_AXI_orbit,JardonSan2021_FSS_expansive,JardonSan2021_IJFS_sensitivity,JardonSanSan2020_FSS_some,JardonSanSan2020_MAT_transitivity,MartinezPeRo2021_MAT_chaos} mentioned above.
-For further details on the rationale behind this choice, we refer the reader to \cite[Section~5]{Lopez2025_arXiv_topological-I} and to the comments preceding Theorem~\ref{The:chains}.
-Moreover, and as noted in \cite{Lopez2025_arXiv_topological-I}, possible directions for future research include studying the dynamical properties of the system $(\Fc(X),\fuz{f})$ when $\Fc(X)$ is endowed with other metrics (see \cite{Huang2022_FSS_some}), as well as extending the analysis to the case where $X$ is a (not necessarily metrizable) uniform space (see \cite{JardonSanSan2023_IJFS_fuzzy,JardonSanSan2024_arXiv_transitivity}).
+For further details on the rationale behind this choice, we refer the reader to \cite[Section~5]{Lopez2026_IJFS_topological-I} and to the comments preceding Theorem~\ref{The:chains}.
+Moreover, and as noted in \cite{Lopez2026_IJFS_topological-I}, possible directions for future research include studying the dynamical properties of the system $(\Fc(X),\fuz{f})$ when $\Fc(X)$ is endowed with other metrics (see \cite{Huang2022_FSS_some}), as well as extending the analysis to the case where $X$ is a (not necessarily metrizable) uniform space (see \cite{JardonSanSan2023_IJFS_fuzzy,JardonSanSan2026_TA_transitivity}).